1AhmedS/portfolio-template/README.md

 Welcome to this portfolio website!
 This template showcases skills and projects as a web developer, Discord bot developer, and video editor.

+## View the Portfolio

+You can view the portfolio website [here](https://1ahmeds.github.io/portfolio-template/).

 ## Contact

 Feel free to reach out to me through the following channels: